Oron people: Ekpe

 The Ancient Oron Original way of ruling the Villages was through Isong before the advent of Ekpe which later became popular and important.
 In Oron level of governing every society was involved, by far the most important of it was the Ekpe, it is important to note that despite the proximity of Oron to the Ibibio people, Ekpo was not known in Oron until the establishment of colonial rule.

 There are considerably controversy as of how different Oron groups acquired the Ekpe.
-The Ukpabang groups claimed to acquired their Ekpe from Usakadit in the cameroons and brought it with them as they dispersed meanwhile the Iduas claimed to be the first to got in contact with the Ekpe which was originally owned by the Efut and Usakadit when one man named Nta Nya on a fishing expedition one day met some Efut men at Ube Osukpong in Akpa Edok playing Ekpe. they went into negotiation with them on how to acquire Ekpe.
+The Ukpabang groups claimed to acquired their Ekpe from Usakadit in the Cameroons and brought it with them as they dispersed meanwhile the Iduas claimed to be the first to get in contact with the Ekpe which was originally owned by the Efut and Usakadit when one man named Nta Nya on a fishing expedition one day met some Efut men at Ube Osukpong in Akpa Edok playing Ekpe. they went into negotiation with them on how to acquire Ekpe.
 The Okobo acknowledge to acquire their Ekpe from the Efiks of Old Calabar.

 Ekpe became the legislative, Executive ad police system of Oron as every high chief and title owner most be a member of the Ekpe society, which is made up of seven grades in Oron namely Nyamkpe, Nkanda, Usongo, Ekpeyong, Esa, Ibang and Eyamba.
 Apart from the Nyamkpe there are other two types of Ekpe in Oron namely Obon and Ekpe Uko.
 The supreme head of the Ekpe was known as Offong Ekpie (Chief of Ekpe) which is authority could not be challenge by any of the member.